 Speeding and Aggressive Driving

 Despite the dangers and expense of speeding, too many drivers willingly exceed posted limits.
 Speeding is by far the most common traffic conviction statewide, according to the Wisconsin Department of Transportation.
-There were more than 171,000 speeding convictions last year.
-Approximately one out of five traffic convictions last year was for speeding.
+Learn more about the dangers of speeding.